Thousands of people still die because they didn’t buckle up.

 Safety belt use can have implications in civil suits — 16 states allow the "safety belt defense," which can reduce damages collected by someone in a crash if the person failed to buckle up.
 The reduction is permitted only for injuries that would have been prevented by a belt.
 In some states, the reduction may not exceed a fixed percentage of the damages.

-Child seat laws
+Child safety seat laws

 All 50 states and the District of Columbia

-Because enforcement and fines differ under belt use and child seat laws, it's important to know which law is being violated when a child isn't restrained.
-Most child seat laws are primary, meaning police may stop vehicles solely for child seat violations.
+Because enforcement and fines differ under belt use and child safety seat laws, it's important to know which law is being violated when a child isn't restrained.
+Most child seat safety laws are primary, meaning police may stop vehicles solely for child safety seat violations.
 Nebraska and Ohio leave some children under a secondary enforcement law, meaning that police must have an additional reason to make a stop.
-Nebraska's law is secondary only for those children who may be in safety belts and primary for those who must be in a child seats.
+Nebraska's law is secondary only for those children who may be in safety belts and primary for those who must be in a child safety seat.
 Ohio's law is secondary for children ages 4 through 14 years.

 Hover over map for more detail.